-In addition, Paoli legislated against vendetta, and sentenced one of his own kinsmen to execution for breaking that law.
+In addition, Paoli legislated against vendetta.
 Even so, it took more than a fifteen-year republic to stamp out the customs and practices of centuries.

 Paoli struggled against nations with vastly superior resources and military might.
 He was never able to mobilise international opinion in his favour, except for a brief interlude in the 1790s when Corsica became a protectorate of King George III (see below).
 But he must have been a charismatic and impressive figure, and he is revered by many Corsicans today.